micans/mcl/README.md

 consensus clustering program `rcl` is enabled (see below).
 Edit the file `install-this-mcl.sh` before executing it if you want to make changes.

-MCL's build environment was created by Joost van Baal - many thanks Joost!
+MCL's build environment was created by [Debian developer Joost van Baal](http://mdcc.cx/~joostvb/) - many thanks Joost!

 The current release is 22-282, which is without open issues that relate to mcl.
 You'll need this release if you want to experiment with RCL (consensus clustering